🕊️ Estate & Inherited Home Help

 Watch Out for Estate Scammers

-Predatory investors scan foreclosure records and target grieving families.
-Any offer requiring upfront fees or pressuring you to decide immediately is a red flag.
-Consult HOAPnet before signing anything.
+Foreclosure records are public.
+Predatory investors scan them and target grieving families with lowball offers and pressure tactics.
+Any offer that requires an upfront fee, asks you to sign over the deed, or pressures you to decide immediately is a red flag.
+Always consult HOAPnet before signing anything.

 Don't navigate this alone.